kurt-liao/back-to-top/README.md

 A chrome extension that inject a back-to-top button in every websites.

+## Important

+The source is release, but the extension is still review by Google.
+For the reason, you can clone this repo and load unpacked extension in **chrome://extensions**

 ## Motivation

 Sometimes when I reading some articles from some web, there's no back-to-top button for me to scroll top instantly.